hintron/ssh-port-forward/README.md

 ## Remote Port Forwarding

-For Remote port forwarding, edit the service template at [ssh-remote-port-forward-DESC.service](ssh-remote-port-forward-DESC.service):
+For remote port forwarding, edit the service template at [ssh-remote-port-forward-DESC.service](ssh-remote-port-forward-DESC.service):

 * Replace `<USER>` and `<GROUP>` with the user and group of who you want to run